 2. What is FinTech?

-We all know the abbreviation of FinTech and all the wide spectrum of offerings it is capable of offering.
-We can also say that conventional finance has been transformed into a model that includes how FinTech worked.
+We all know the abbreviation of FinTech and all of Fintech’s wide spectrum offerings.
+We can also say that conventional finance has been transformed into a model that includes FinTech services in it.
 If we see the advancements of FinTech then there are multiple businesses’ ways of gaining profit by innovating your traditional financial system.
 FinTech is being used in a variety of industries, including financial service advising, investment management, mobile technologies and payments.
 To personalize goods for different consumer categories, several FinTech businesses use mobile technology, big data, and advanced analytics.

 3. Current Trends of FinTech